The reasons for the correction

-Frankfurt, Düsseldorf The unsuccessful start as the national currency in El Salvador has sent the Bitcoin price down – and swept the entire crypto market with it.
-On Wednesday lunchtime, Bitcoin was quoted at just under $ 46,000, according to data from the analysis company Coinmarktetcap – almost 15 percent below Tuesday morning’s rate of $ 53,000.
+Frankfurt, Düsseldorf The unsuccessful start as the national currency in El Salvador has sent the Bitcoin course on a downward slide – and torn the entire crypto market with it.
+On Wednesday lunchtime, Bitcoin was quoted at around 46,000 dollars, according to data from the analysis company Coinmarketcap – almost 15 percent below Tuesday morning’s rate of 53,000 dollars.

 Second-tier cryptocurrencies such as Ether, Cardano, Binance Coin and Ripple also fell in double digits.
 At its peak, the market capitalization of all crypto stocks fell by $ 400 billion (down 17 percent).